 When you’re responsible for the financial health of your company, access to real-time information is crucial.
 Decision-makers need business data to analyze workflows deeply, optimize existing operations, evaluate risks, and reach goals that drive their strategy.

-However, to gather financial data for analysis is tedious and consumes time if you’re still using a manual system.
+However, gathering financial data for analysis is tedious and consumes time if you’re still using a manual system.
 Companies using manual procedures have to collect invoices and input all data by hand, which is not only slow and inefficient but also gravely ineffective.
 These processes are rife with countless input errors, misplaced invoices, and delayed payments.

 That said, one of the greatest benefits of invoice workflow automation is real-time monitoring and analytics.
-These features give decision-makers insight for strategic planning, financial planning, performance analysis, target setting, forecasting, and portfolio analysis.
+These features give decision-makers insight into strategic planning, financial planning, performance analysis, target setting, forecasting, and portfolio analysis.

 In this article, we will discuss 5 types of AP automation reporting every invoice workflow management needs.

 1. Financial Reporting

 Business leaders need forecasting data or progress reports on expenses over the coming weeks.
 Financial information listed in balance sheets represents the company’s assets, liabilities, and equity in a given period.